Fine tuning foundation models

 • Learning from Human Preferences: The paper by Christiano et al. (2017) is the direct intellectual ancestor of RLHF for LLMs.
 It established the core loop of learning a reward model from human pairwise comparisons and optimizing a policy against it, albeit in the context of Atari games and simulated robotics.

-• Application to Summarization: Stiennon et al. (2020) provides a clear, focused application of these ideas to text summarization, detailing the data collection and training process.
-Maybe a nice conrete example?
+• Application to Summarization: Stiennon et al. (2020) applies these ideas to text summarization, detailing the data collection and training process.
+Maybe a nice concrete example?

-• Scaling to General Instructions (InstructGPT): The InstructGPT paper (Ouyang et al. (2022)) is a seminal work demonstrating how RLHF can be scaled to train models to follow a wide range of instructions.
-Pay close attention to their three-step process:
+• Scaling to General Instructions (InstructGPT): The InstructGPT paper (Ouyang et al. (2022)) is a seminal work demonstrating how RLHF trains models to follow a wide range of instructions.
+The training flow is a three-step process:

 1. Supervised Fine-Tuning (SFT): Collecting a dataset of human-written demonstrations and fine-tuning the base LLM.